mddanishyusuf/dailyhack/README.md

 ### Website Build With

-- **Next.js**- For SSR, Front-end and I use [Styled JSX](https://nextjs.org/blog/styling-next-with-styled-jsx).
+- **Next.js**- For SSR, Front-end I use [Styled JSX](https://nextjs.org/blog/styling-next-with-styled-jsx).
 - **GitHub Issues:** As a CMS for tricks
-- **Glitch:** An layer on the GitHub API to secure access_token
+- **Glitch:** A layer on the GitHub API to secure access_token
 - **Zeit:** To host the application

 <br/>

 ## 💜 Thanks to Our Contributors

-Thanks to our many contributors and friends those give time to add tricks.
+Thanks to our many contributors and friends who give time to add tricks.

 <br/>